guardian/membership-frontend/README.md

 brew install awscli
 ```

-Fetch the developer AWS credentials, discuss how we do this with a team member.
+Fetch the developer AWS credentials, discuss how we do this with a team member (or, if you are aware of how [Janus](https://github.com/guardian/janus) works, get yourself set up with membership developer permissions).

+### Setup NGINX

+Follow the instructions in [`/nginx/README.md`](./nginx/README.md) in this project.
+Make sure you get your AWS credentials set up first.

 ### Download private keys